eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/remainder-assign.md

 # #{page.title}

-The right-associative, binary `%=` operator takes the remainder of it's left-hand operand with respect to its right-hand operand and updates the left-hand operand with the result.
+The right-associative, binary infix `%=` operator takes the remainder of it's left-hand operand with respect to its right-hand operand and updates the left-hand operand with the result.